Will you be opening a salon in 2020?

 You can also write it off on your taxes, which is a benefit.

-You are going to need Miscellaneous equipment as well as washer & dryer, Phone systems, computers, and even a sign for the front of the building.
+You will need Miscellaneous equipment and a washer & dryer, Phone systems, computers, and even a sign for the front of the building.

 Be sure and shop around and again consider buying used if possible.